 Click the ellipsis button (...) next to the Title field to define additional project information.
 Currently, this information is for your reference only.
 It won’t be visible in your published output.

 - The Title and Description fields are the same as those on the Publish window (see the previous step).

-- The image below the Title field will be the quiz thumbnail in the Articulate Mobile Player library.
+- The image below the Title field is the course thumbnail.
 By default, Quizmaker uses an image of the first slide in your quiz, but you can choose a different image.
 Just click the hyperlinked text below the image, then select a different slide or click Picture from File to choose an image on your hard drive.

 - The Identifier applies only to content published for LMS.